jahndan/Interactive-Prerequisite-Flowchart/README.md

 Then run the following command to install the project's dependencies: `pnpm install` (or `pnpm i`, which does the same thing).

 Finally, run `pnpm dev` to start the development server and verify that everything was setup correctly and works.
-To stop the dev server, stop the process in your terminal emulator.
+To stop the dev server, stop the process as you normally would in your terminal emulator.
 (Note: `Ctrl+C` on most terminal emulators stops the currently running process.)

 # TODO WRITE BELOW

+### Issues

 ### Pull requests

 Then setup and install dependencies as specified in [Initialize](#initialize) and [Run](#run).
-All development should be based on the `development` branch, so base any changes off the latest version of development.
+All development should be based on the `main` branch, so make sure to rebase your changes on top of `main` before making the pull request.
 This project uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
 Use `pnpm lint` to check for linting errors or setup your editor to display them.
-Once ready to be merged in, submit a pull request (specify what issue will be resolved by this PR).
+You can use `pnpm fmt` to check for any improperly formatted code.
+Once your work is ready to be merged in, submit a pull request (specify what issue will be resolved by this PR).

 Make sure to download and install the following:
 - [Node.js](https://nodejs.org/)